Thule Cadence Review

 Since the Cadence doesn't have a suspension system and its seats aren't the most comfortable, we'd recommend this trailer for shorter trips mostly on paved roads.
 This bike trailer did a good job of protecting passengers from wind and rain, so it would be a great entry-level option for short commutes in places with a lot of inclement weather.

 The Cadence is one of the less expensive trailers on the market, but we felt that the price was still a little steep for what is essentially an entry-level product.
-It had a better quality of construction than the Allen Sports Steel, the Schwinn Echo, and the InStep Take 2, but it still performed similarly in most of our testing categories and it costs more than twice as much as the budget models.
-For the price, we feel that the increased ease of use and towing in our Best Bang for the Buck Award winner, the Burley Bee, make it a much better value.
+It had a better quality of construction than some of the budget models, but it still performed similarly in most of our testing categories, and it costs more than those models.
+We feel that there are other, better models in a similar price range.